platanus/angular-restmod/README.md

 Restmod brings Rails ActiveRecord's ease of use to the Angular Framework.
 It succesfuly combines Angular's encapsulated design with Active Record's opinionated style.
 There are other alternatives available though:

 * **$resource:** Might be enough for small projects, included as an Angular opt-in.
 It only provides a basic model type layer, with limited features.
-* **Restangular:** very complete library, but does not propose a model layer and does not support linked resource responses as jsonapi.org proposes.
+* **Restangular:** very complete library, but does not propose a model layer and does not support linked resource responses as seen on jsonapi.org.
 * **angular-activerecord:** Nice alternative to $resource, still very limited in its functionality.
 * **ModelCore:** Inspired in angular-activerecord, provides a more complete set of features but lacks testing.